-I am a network scientist working as an assistant professor at the Aalto University, where I also obtained my doctoral degree.
+I am a network scientist and an assistant professor at the Aalto University, where I also obtained my doctoral degree.
 Before coming back to Aalto I was a postdoctoral scholar at the Mathematical Institute at the University of Oxford.

 My academic background lies somewhere between mathematics, computer science, and physics.
 I’m equally happy to work with data, models, and algorithms as long as the work has a potential for real-world applications.
 I like my science interdisciplinary, data big, and models simple.